 Write an engaging email, optimize recipients list and send your media pitch with Prowly

-Journalists and editors and flooded with press releases and various other demands on their time and attention.
+Journalists and editors are flooded with press releases.
+Various other demand on their time and attention.
 Based on research from Fractl, 46.5% of journalists receive at least 11 pitches per day, while 28.64% receive over 26.

 To stand out from the crowd and improve your chances of getting a reply, it definitely helps to know how to choose recipients and what to include in an email pitch.

 - Personalize and enrich your message